-After strolling into Auckland’s Motomail store and perusing the racks, we came out with our own set of gear that we were keen to put to the rest aboard our CRF250L Rally.
+After strolling into Auckland’s Motomail store and perusing the racks, we came out with our own set of gear that we were keen to put to the test aboard our CRF250L Rally.
 Enter the Scott 350 ADV gear set.

 The 350 ADV is the entry model of Adventure gear for Scott, with the more feature-packed DualRaid and Turn DP sitting above it.
 But we were parting with our own cash so we went for the basic 350 ADV because it fell into our budget by a good margin and offered some cool features we were keen to try out.
 Namely the removable sleeves.

 If there is one thing you must know about the Scott 350 ADV set, it is that armour is an option extra at the point of purchase.
 This gear has been designed for use with hardcore protective equipment such as knee braces and full chest protector systems.
-As we owned neither we formed out the extra for the optional CE Approved armour inserts, with the back protector being a very beefy unit while the elbow and knee pads are what we’ve come to expect from the cheaper end of the market and don’t tend to hold position as well as the strap on armour the gear is designed for use with.
+As we owned neither we forked out the extra cash for the optional CE Approved armour inserts, with the back protector being a very beefy unit while the elbow and knee pads are what we’ve come to expect from the cheaper end of the market and don’t tend to hold position as well as the strap on armour the gear is designed for use with.

 The outer shell is made from Oxford HD Polyester and is water-resistant.
 Again this is because the 350 ADV is designed for use with other Scott gear like the Ergonomic DP waterproofs.
 It's watertight enough for most rides, with a downpour the only real reason you'll be getting wet.